freeseek/mochawdl/cromwell.md

 $ gcloud iam service-accounts keys create {google-project}.key.json --iam-account={google-number}-compute@developer.gserviceaccount.com
 ```
 or from the [Service accounts](http://console.cloud.google.com/iam-admin/serviceaccounts) page by selecting the `{google-project}` first and then the `{google-number}-compute@developer.gserviceaccount.com` service account
+* Enable the Batch API for your Google project from the Google [console](https://console.cloud.google.com/apis/library/batch.googleapis.com)
-* Enable the Cloud Life Sciences API for your Google project from the Google [console](http://console.developers.google.com/apis/library/lifesciences.googleapis.com)
+* Enable the Cloud Logging API for your Google project from the Google [console](https://console.cloud.google.com/apis/library/logging.googleapis.com)
 * Enable the Compute Engine API for your Google project from the Google [console](http://console.cloud.google.com/apis/library/compute.googleapis.com)
 * Enable the Google Cloud Storage JSON API for your Google project from the Google [console](http://console.cloud.google.com/apis/library/storage-api.googleapis.com)
 ```
-$ for api in lifesciences compute storage-api; do gcloud services enable $api.googleapis.com done
+$ for api in batch logging compute storage-api; do gcloud services enable $api.googleapis.com --project={google-project}
+done
 ```
-* You need the following roles available to your service account: `Cloud Life Sciences Workflows Runner`, `Service Account User`, `Storage Object Admin`.
+* You need the following roles available to your service account: ` Batch Agent Reporter`, `Batch Job Editor`, `Service Account User`, `Service Usage Consumer`, `Storage Object Admin`.
+The Cromwell documentation explains this [here](http://cromwell.readthedocs.io/en/stable/tutorials/PipelinesApi101) but it was not updated when Google Cloud switched from the Life Sciences API to the Batch API on July 8th, 2025.
 To add these roles you need to have been assigned the rights to change roles you can use the following commands (or manually from the [IAM](http://console.cloud.google.com/iam-admin/iam) page):
 ```
-$ for role in lifesciences.workflowsRunner iam.serviceAccountUser storage.objectAdmin; do
+$ for role in batch.agentReporter batch.jobsEditor iam.serviceAccountUser serviceusage.serviceUsageConsumer storage.objectAdmin; do
   gcloud projects add-iam-policy-binding {google-project} --member serviceAccount:{google-number}-compute@developer.gserviceaccount.com --role roles/$role done
 ```